pearpages/my-blog-v1/_posts/2015-05-15-angularjs-directives.markdown

 AngularJS searches through the DOM tree to identify HTML elements associated with directives.
 The compiler then builds the template and assigns events to the associated elements in the template.

+## Naming Conventions

+HTML is case-insentive.
+We refer to a directive like *this-name* iin the template file and the AngularJS HTML compiler then normalizes the directive name into its *camel case* equivalent, *thisName*.

+We use prefixes so our directives don't match any existing HTML tag name, future HTML tag name or AngularJS directives.

+## Restrict Option

+*